acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ```

-As the names of those variable may not be totally self explanatory, I would recommend to read about their values [here](http://exist-db.org/exist/apps/doc/urlrewrite.xml), in the section "Variables".
+As the names of those variables may not be totally self explanatory, I would recommend to read about their values [here](http://exist-db.org/exist/apps/doc/urlrewrite.xml), in the section »Variables«.

-As we are interested in referring to the our application's root directory, we are going to use **$exist:controller** because this point to the directory in which the document *controller.xql* is located.
-And this is the application's root directory.
+As we are interested in referring to our application’s root directory, we are going to use **$exist:controller** because this points to the directory in which the document *controller.xql* is located.
+And this is the application’s root directory.

-So with the help of  **$exist:controller, $exist:path**, and some string manipulation, we replace the hardcoded value of the url-attribute in the redirect-element against
+So with the help of  **$exist:controller, $exist:path**, and some string manipulation, we replace the hardcoded value of the attribute ›url‹ in the ›redirect‹ element by

 `<redirect url="/exist/apps/{$exist:controller}{substring-after($exist:path, "$app-root-href")}"/>`

-This url still contains hard coded parts "*/exist/apps/*" but this part I would like to keep in my application anyway.
+This url still contains hard coded parts (»*/exist/apps/*«) but this part I would like to keep in my application anyway.

-After saving this change in *controller.xql* let's browse to [http://localhost:8080/exist/apps/thun-demo/pages/show.html](http://localhost:8080/exist/apps/thun-demo/pages/show.html) to check if the links back to *index.html* are still working.
+After saving this change in *controller.xql*, let’s browse to [http://localhost:8080/exist/apps/thun-demo/pages/show.html](http://localhost:8080/exist/apps/thun-demo/pages/show.html) to check if the links back to *index.html* are still working.

 ### Adapt page.html template

-As we are lazy and don't want to type (and remember) the whole url to our show.html page, let’s add a link to this page in our main template (*templates/page.html*):
+As we are lazy and don’t want to type (and remember) the whole url to our *show.html* page, let’s add a link to this page to our main template (*templates/page.html*):

 ```html